faker-ruby/faker/.github/PULL_REQUEST_TEMPLATE.md

 ### Motivation / Background

 <!--
 Describe why this Pull Request needs to be merged.
 What bug have you fixed?
-What feature have you added?
 Why is it important?
 If you are fixing a specific issue, include "Fixes #ISSUE" (replace with the issue number, remove the quotes) and the issue will be linked to this PR.

 If you're proposing a new generator or locale, please review and follow the [Contributing guidelines](https://github.com/faker-ruby/faker/blob/main/CONTRIBUTING.md) first.